smnandre/ux-issues/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: '🚀 Feature Request'
-about: Suggest an idea for this project
+about: RFC and ideas for new features and improvements
 title: ''
-labels: ''
+labels: 'RFC'
 assignees: ''

 ---